Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/04-join-aliases.md

 ### Join Order

-However, let's say we are happy to live with this concession.
-We still have the benefit of the -

-Note to self - don't worry about finishing the above sentence.
-{: .notice--warning}

-The ordering of our tables is not important when it comes to the `INNER JOIN`.
+Furthermore, the ordering of our tables is not important when it comes to the `INNER JOIN`.
+And when the

 An `INNER JOIN` is __commutative__.